MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/manage-pipelines-with-azure-cli.md

 ---
 title: Manage pipelines with the Azure DevOps CLI
-description: Learn about the Azure DevOps CLI extension and about the az pipelines list, show, run, and update commants for managing your pipelines. ms.topic: conceptual ms.custom: devx-track-azurecli ms.author: sandrica
+description: Learn about the Azure DevOps CLI extension and about the az pipelines list, show, run, and update commands for managing your pipelines. ms.topic: conceptual ms.custom: devx-track-azurecli ms.author: sandrica